-These web pages contain a photographic history of the development of the south bank of the Thames in central London between Vauxhall Bridge and the Battersea Power Station.
-They include historical images, but in particular record the transformation of the area following the planning decisions, early in the twenty-first century, to encourage the construction of:-
+Vauxhall Cross is at the heart of the development of the south bank of the Thames in central London between Lambeth Bridge and the Battersea Power Station.
+The whole "VNEB" area is being transformed following the planning decisions, early in the twenty-first century, to encourage the construction of:-

 (b) a new American Embassy and large numbers of residential buildings along Nine Elms Lane.

 - This web page focusses on the history of Vauxhall Cross through to around 2000.
 There is a separate web page focussing on the development of the area between 1999 and 2012.

 - And I have also compiled a photographic record of the development of the VNEB area from after 2012, including artist's impressions and models.
 Please email me if you would like to inspect it.

 - A fascinating summary of the history of the whole Vauxhall, Oval and Kennington area may be found via this site's homepage.

 Let's start with Lambeth Riverside around 1750 ...

 ... and Nine Elms riverside - just past Vauxhall looking towards Battersea - again around 1750-60.